stridecolossus/JOVE/panama.md

 return (T) Proxy.newProxyInstance(loader, new Class<?>[]{api}, handler);
 ```

-This proxy approach enables the API to be defined in terms of Java and JOVE types, while the underlying native methods are implemented using FFM.
+This proxy approach enables the API to be expressed in terms of Java and JOVE types, while the underlying native methods are implemented using FFM.
 The remainder of the framework is concerned with marshalling between these two layers.

 ### Native Methods